lsanwick/sanwick-us/README.md

-# Site code for sanwick.us
+# Site code for sanwick.dev

 This site is based on the [gatsby-starter-strata](https://github.com/ChangoMan/gatsby-starter-strata) theme, see